HorizenOfficial/horizen-academy-v2/docs/elliptic-curve-cryptography-ecc.md

 ﻿---

+sidebar_position: 22
 sidebar_label: Elliptic Curve Cryptography
 title: What is Elliptic Curve Cryptography? - ECC
 slug: /elliptic-curve-cryptography-ecc/
 description: Elliptic curve cryptography is based on discrete mathematics.
 In discrete math, elements can only take on certain discrete values.
+image: /img/elliptic-curve-cryptography-ecc/elliptic-curve-cryptography-meta.jpeg

 ---

 # What is Elliptic Curve Cryptography?

-To explore *Elliptic Curve Cryptography*, we must discuss _public-key cryptography_ (_PKC_) schemes.
+To explore *Elliptic Curve Cryptography*, we must first discuss _public-key cryptography_ (_PKC_) schemes.

-All PKC schemes have in common that they are based on key pairs - a _public_ and a _private key_.
+All [PKC schemes](https://www.horizen.io/academy/public-key-cryptography-pkc/) have in common that they are based on key pairs - a _public_ and a _private key_.
 This is also referred to as _asymmetric cryptography_.

 While a public key can be distributed openly to any potential sender of an encrypted message, only the owner of the corresponding private key can decrypt those messages.
 The public key is generated from the private key using a mathematical one-way function.

-_PKC schemes_ can also be used to create digital signatures.
+_PKC schemes_ can also be used to create [digital signatures](https://www.horizen.io/academy/digital-signatures/).

 _Digital signatures_ are created using a message to be signed and a private key as an input.
 A verifier can validate the signature using the corresponding public key without gaining knowledge about the private key used to sign the message.